thinkgos/goup-rs/README.md

 #### MSI-installers

-Install the latest version for your system with the MSI-installers from the [Release Page](https://github.com/thinkgos/goup-rs/releases) section
+Install the latest version for your system with the MSI-installers from the [Release Page](https://github.com/thinkgos/goup-rs/releases), then run it.

 #### Binary Compressed